OpenClaw Security Hardening Guide for VPS Deployments

 |---|---|

-| Gateway exposure | Loopback/private access only |
+| Gateway exposure | Loopback or private access only |

 | Remote access | SSH tunnel, Tailscale, WireGuard, or VPN |

-| Authentication | Long random token or strong gateway authentication |
+| Authentication | Long random Gateway token or strong authentication |

 | SSH | SSH keys, no password login, no direct root password login |